c098vm/vacancy/README.md

 # vacancy
-Gets vacancies fro SuperJob and HeadHunter
+Gets vacancies from SuperJob and HeadHunter